dirkgermany/LILA/docs/API.md

 -- Usage
 --------
+-- Option 1
 -- No deletion of old entries, log table name is 'LILA_PROCESS' gProcessId := lila.new_session('my application', lila.logLevelWarn, null);
 -- keep entries which are not older than 30 days gProcessId := lila.new_session('my application', lila.logLevelWarn, 30);
 -- use another log table name
 gProcessId := lila.new_session('my application', lila.logLevelWarn, null, 'MY_LOG_TABLE');

+-- Option 2
+-- likely Option 1 but with information about the steps to be done (100) gProcessId := lila.new_session('my application', lila.logLevelWarn, 100, null);
+gProcessId := lila.new_session('my application', lila.logLevelWarn, 100, null, 'MY_LOG_TABLE');
 ```

 #### Procedure CLOSE_SESSION